 Nexteer recognizes that being a good corporate citizen is making a positive impact where we do business and is the basis for sustainability.
 Nexteer is committed to the welfare and health and safety of all its employees and contractors and to delivering socially and environmentally responsible products to our customers.
 We have a moral and ethical responsibility to respect human rights throughout our supply chain and make a difference where we operate.
 Nexteer complies with all applicable laws, government regulations and rules in the countries where we operate and has established a Code of Conduct (available at nexteer.com) governing the actions of its employees.
-We expect that our supply base does the same and enforces policies that include but are not limited to providing a safe and healthy working environment, offering competitive wages and benefits, establishing reasonable working hours, allowing freedom of association, providing training and development of employees, intolerance of harassment and discrimination as well as, forced and child labor.
+We expect that our supply base does the same and enforces policies that include but are not limited to providing a safe and healthy working environment, offering competitive wages and benefits, establishing reasonable working hours, allowing freedom of association, providing training and development of employees, intolerance of harassment and discrimination as well as, forced and child labor including the use of private or public security forces that may interfere with freedom of association or violate human rights.
 In addition, suppliers must operate honestly and equitably in accordance with laws pertaining to terrorism, money laundering, corruption and conflicts of interest, anti- competitive business practices, protection of intellectual property, confidential information, company data and personal data, respect for company property, and export controls.
 Suppliers shall, upon request, provide evidence of adherence to these global requirements.
 Failure to comply or failure to work with Nexteer to correct non-compliant situations is grounds for termination of our business relationship.
 Nexteer encourages suppliers to seek training in Corporate Compliance/Responsibility, Ethics, and Diversity.
 For details on no-cost AIAG Corporate Responsibility eLearning, go to: